 }

-constexpr void reset() // constexpr but not const
+constexpr void reset() // constexpr but non-const

 {

-m_x = m_y = 0;
+m_x = m_y = 0; // non-const member function can change members

 }